henrywu2019/BentoML/docs/source/concepts.rst

 The :ref:`bentoml.env <bentoml-env-label>` decorator is the API for defining the environment settings and dependencies of your prediction service.
-And here are the types of dependencies supported by BentoML:
+And here are the types of dependencies supported by Kappa:

 PyPI Packages
 ^^^^^^^^^^^^^

 Python PyPI package is the most common type of dependency.
-BentoML provides a mechanism that automatically figures out the PyPI packages required by your BentoService python class, simply use the :code:`infer_pip_packages=True` option.
+Kappa provides a mechanism that automatically figures out the PyPI packages required by your BentoService python class, simply use the :code:`infer_pip_packages=True` option.